thompson-co-collective/HAR-Troubleshooting/README.md

 # HAR-Troubleshooting

 ## Executive summary (plain English)
-Your HAR capture confirms your diagnosis: there are no critical HTTP failures, but the page is spending a lot of time waiting on **marketing/analytics tags** (Clarity + GTM/HubSpot-related requests), and that creates contention with your own app bundles.
+HAR capture confirms diagnosis: there are no critical HTTP failures, but the page is spending a lot of time waiting on **marketing/analytics tags** (Clarity + GTM/HubSpot-related requests), and that creates contention with app bundles.
 The recording started on **April 26, 2026 at 03:42:43 UTC**.

 In this capture:
 - `onContentLoad` is ~735 ms, but `onLoad` is ~4610 ms (much later because background/tag activity keeps running).
 - `e.clarity.ms` is the noisiest third-party endpoint by request count (83 requests).
 - GTM, Clarity script load, HubSpot banner, and HubSpot pixel all show meaningful queueing/blocked time.
-- Your first-party app bundles (`index-BalvUbkt.js`, `vendor-DlOK_Mxb.js`) repeatedly show high blocked/queueing delays, which is consistent with connection/main-thread competition.
+- First-party app bundles (`index-BalvUbkt.js`, `vendor-DlOK_Mxb.js`) repeatedly show high blocked/queueing delays, which is consistent with connection/main-thread competition.

 ---